Createdd/Writing/2021/articles/awsAppAndDomain.md

 Couple of things to keep in mind:
 - this is a static link, which means if the IP address changes then you need to update this entry
 - this requires your application to send its content to the IP address and not some other port (often 8080).
 You can not specify a port here.
 You must change this in your EC instance/cluster/task where you set up your Docker container.
+- When we add a loadbalancer and enable https this entry will be changed!
+(See below)

 ![](../assets/awsAppAndDomain_2021-03-06-14-33-02.png)